jardilio/k8s-infra/README.md

 ## Stacks/Apps

-WIP - This is just setting up some example stacks of applications that can be deployed to the cluster.
-A "stack" is just a composition of a set of applications that are configured as a whole.
-The same "stack" may be deployed to several different environments which slightly different configurations (ie versions of app services or scaling of those services).
+A "stack" in this context is just a collection of related application services which may comprise a complete "product".
+The "apps" in this context are the individual services that will be deployed in a given stack.
+You would likely deploy the same "stack" of applications to multiple environments (ie dev, qa, uat, prod...) with slightly different configurations, including applicaton versions and scaling properties.

+An [example stack](./modules/stack/example) is provided which will:

+* Create a namespace for all resources in the stack
+* Create a gateway for ingress from the istio gateway
+* Create 2 example applications `foo` and `bar` to receive http traffic